shibatales/traverse-contents/readme.md

    This will copy all files from the source directory to the destination, maintaining the directory structure.

-3. **Update Final Output**
+3. **Update Final Mapping**

-   To update the final output Markdown file, use the `update.ts` script.
+   To update the final mapping Markdown file, use the `update.ts` script.
 Set the input and output file paths in the script:

    `const inputFilePath = path.join(__dirname, 'mapping.md');`
    `const outputFilePath = path.join(__dirname, 'final-mapping.md');`